julelang/manual/src/integrated-jule/c.md

 Jule and C can work together, but you should remember that your compiler will probably evaluate your C code according to C++ rules.
 If you have C code that is incompatible with C++, you may need to make changes in the relevant sections of code.

-Use the `cpp` keyword to use your C definitions.
+Use the `extern` keyword to use your external C definitions.
 This still remains a common keyword.
 Everything required for interoperability is the same.